innerr/ticat/README.md

         dev.bench
 ...
 ```
-It does "build" and "restart" before bench based on the help string,
+It does "build" and "restart" before bench according to the help string,
 useful for develeping.

-The default data scale is 1, we use 4 for a test.
+The default data scale is "1", we use "4" for a test.

 Bisides that, we add a jitter detecting step after benchmark,
 this command also have the `@ready` tag so we found it.